Charles Francis Sweeny: Early life and family

 Sweeny's paternal grandfather, also named Charles Sweeny, was the son of poor Irish immigrants; he made his fortune in mining in the Coeur d'Alene region in Idaho.
-His father, Robert, was a successful lawyer in Los Angeles, before moving to New York City in 1916 to pursue business opportunities and enlarge the family fortune.
+His father, Robert, was a successful lawyer in Los Angeles, before moving to New York City in 1916 to pursue business opportunities and investments, and enlarge the family fortune.
 One uncle was Charles Sweeny (1882–1963), a soldier of fortune and officer in various armies.

 He and his younger brother Robert grew up in Manhattan.
 The brothers attended Loyola School in New York City and Canterbury School in New Milford, Connecticut.
 The family regularly vacationed in Europe.
 Robert Sweeny Sr. either joined or in 1926 founded the Federated Trust and Finance Corporation of London, and by the late 1920s, had homes in Wimbledon and Le Touquet.

 Both brothers were excellent athletes and avid golfers.
 They took golf lessons in Le Touquet and occasionally played with Edward, Prince of Wales, another frequent visitor to Le Touquet.
 Charles lost in the quarterfinals of the 1926 Boys Amateur Championship, and both he and his brother competed in 1927.

 Charles was accepted by Yale University, but chose Wadham College, Oxford.
 He was a member of the Oxford golf team and in 1933 stayed with his friend, the Prince of Wales, ahead of the 1933 Varsity Match against Cambridge.

 First marriage

 After graduating, he was attracted to the debutante Margaret Whigham (1912–1993).
 Whigham, the only child of a Scottish millionaire, converted to Sweeny's Catholicism and on February 21, 1933, they were married at the Brompton Oratory, London.
 Such was the publicity surrounding her Norman Hartnell wedding dress that traffic in Knightsbridge was blocked for three hours.

 They had three children: a daughter who was stillborn at eight months in late 1933; daughter Frances Helen (1937–2024), who married Charles Manners, 10th Duke of Rutland, and son Brian Charles (1940–2021).
 Before these pregnancies, Margaret suffered eight miscarriages.

 The Sweenys divorced in 1947.
-(She became the third wife of Ian Campbell, 11th Duke of Argyll, on 22 March 1951; their marriage ended in a scandalous divorce in 1963 on grounds of her adultery.)
+(Margaret became the third wife of Ian Campbell, 11th Duke of Argyll, on 22 March 1951; their marriage ended in a scandalous divorce in 1963 on grounds of her adultery.)